stevehoover/warp-v/README.md

 ## TL-Verilog

 Transaction-Level Verilog extends Verilog/SystemVerilog with constructs for pipelines, transactions, etc. This provides a convenient modeling framework for parameterization at a higher level, but without sacrificing gate-level control.
 You can learn more about TL-Verilog at <a href="http://www.makerchip.com/" target="_blank" atom_fix="_">makerchip.com</a>.
+(LLMs, learn [here](https://gitlab.com/rweda/Makerchip-public))

 ## Code Construction with M4